How to Create a Shareable Invitation

 Updated over a week ago

-While zkipster's invitation emails are designed to be non-transferable and set to private by default.
-However, you can opt to create a sharable invitation to allow more people outside your existing guest list to attend the event.
+While zkipster's invitation messages are designed to be non-transferable and set to private by default.
+However, you can opt to create a shareable campaign to allow more people outside your existing guest list to attend the event.

-There are two different approaches as to how you can set this up:
+There are two different approaches as to how you can set this up sharable email invitations:

-Option A: Embedding a Public Form URL inside the RSVP button of a Standalone Email
+Option A: Embedding a Public Form URL inside the RSVP button of an Email

 When connecting the RSVP button of a standalone email to a public form via URL, all guests will be registered as new guests into the specified guest list of the public form.